by Debbie "The Rat Lady" Ducommun

 Other Cages

 This cage is 12" X 18" (it bulges out a bit more at the middle) X 19" high and is furnished with a Wobust Wodent Wheel, a hammock, a branch and a plastic pitcher (hanging behind the hammock.)
 At lower right is a hanging seed treat stick and a Lixit FoodHopper holding rat blocks.
-One large or two small rats can live in a cage this size.
+This size cage is really best for just a temporary cage for one or two rats.
 Joey is the model.

 Toys